Like this fairy.

 Before you get too stoned, listen up: Researchers are still digging into the long-term effects of weed on the human body.
 (We do know a little bit about what happens to your brain in the moment, though.)
 Some research shows it might be bad news for motor control, mental health, and cardiovascular function, while other studies show that it can relieve pain, decrease anxiety, and help you sleep.
 So be responsible and don’t put yourself or others at risk if you do choose to get high.

 Here in New Mexico, cannabis is currently only available to patients enrolled in the State’s Medical Marijuana program.
+This is different to many other states, where recreational cannabis is widely sold.
+For example, this colorado weed store is free to sell various strains of cannabis and cannabis-related products to the population of Colorado.

 Earlier this week, Rolling Stone Magazine reported that: Legislators who want recreational cannabis in New Mexico had just a few days to get a bill to Governor Michelle Lujan Grisham’s desk before the legislative session ends March 16th.
 The bill’s arrangement – which establishes a network of cannabis dispensaries owned and operated by the state – could now serve as a national model for other states, for better or worse.